crabmusket/saad/README.md

 -----

-**saad** is a database of different appliances and structural features encountered by EWB autidors on-site.
+**saad** is a database of different appliances and structural features encountered by EWB auditors on-site.
-The aim of the application is to allow the autitors to quickly and easily access information about these appliances while they are on-site.
+The aim of the application is to allow the auditors to quickly and easily access information about these appliances while they are on-site.

 Installation